 Technical issue point of view

 It has to say both methods have some technical issues to be resolved.
-For example, the issues listed by “IAB-MT Migration method” camp for Full Migration method, the issues resulted from the above three scenarios for AB-MT Migration method.
+For example, the issues listed by “IAB-MT Migration method” camp for Full Migration method, the issues resulted from the above three scenarios for IAB-MT Migration method.
 Please note that, companies in “Full Migration method” camp already give some solutions on some issues.
 At this moment, the technical reason is unclear to indicate one method is better than another one.

 With the above observations, if we continue to argue whether or not to support Full Migration method, the moderator can imagine that both camps will debate for a long time, while missing the technical issues we need to solve for both methods.
 Thus, the moderator would like to suggest both camps start to think about the technical issues in both methods.
 In last meeting, RAN3 already agreed that IAB-MT Migration method can be supported.
 One possible way forward is to make Full Migration method configurable, i.e., the network side can configure whether Full Migration method should be performed or not (how to achieve this needs further discussion).
 Therefore, the moderator gives the following potential proposal: